Skip to main content

 • Reduced dependency on rate-limited RPC endpoints.

-Instead of treating each network as an isolated system, multi-chain indexing organizes the data, ensuring apps can query assets, transactions, and smart contract events in a consistent format, regardless of the underlying chain.
+Instead of treating each network as an isolated system, multichain indexing organizes the data, ensuring apps can query assets, transactions, and smart contract events in a consistent format, regardless of the underlying chain.

-Why Multi-chain Indexing Is Essential for Web3
+Why Multichain Indexing Is Essential for Web3

 1. Interoperability Without Complexity

 Cross-chain apps rely on real-time, consistent access to data from different chains.
 A prediction market built on one chain might reference pricing data from another.
 A DeFi aggregator might route transactions across multiple liquidity pools.
-Multi-chain indexing bridges these gaps by allowing apps to operate across chains seamlessly.
+Multichain indexing bridges these gaps by allowing apps to operate across chains seamlessly.

 2. Scalability and Performance

 Querying raw data directly from RPC nodes is inefficient—especially at scale.
 Rate limits, latency, and inconsistent indexing methods across chains create bottlenecks.
-Multi-chain indexing pre-processes and structures the data, enabling high-speed queries and scalable access without overloading RPC endpoints.
+Multichain indexing pre-processes and structures the data, enabling high-speed queries and scalable access without overloading RPC endpoints.

 3. Consistent Data Models Across Chains

 Each chain has its own way of storing and exposing data.
 Ethereum-based networks use events, whereas others such as Fuel rely entirely on logs and receipts.
-Instead of forcing you to build custom adapters for each chain, multi-chain indexing harmonizes data models, ensuring apps can interact with all the data in a standardized format.
+Instead of forcing you to build custom adapters for each chain, multichain indexing harmonizes data models, ensuring apps can interact with all the data in a standardized format.

 4. Reduces Developer Overhead

 Maintaining separate data pipelines for different chains is costly and time-consuming.
-With multi-chain indexing, you can focus on building application logic instead of dealing with raw chain infrastructure.
+With multichain indexing, you can focus on building application logic instead of dealing with raw chain infrastructure.
 A single, unified query layer removes the need for writing custom indexers per chain, reducing both complexity and maintenance effort.

-How HyperIndex Powers Multi-chain Indexing
+How Envio Powers Multichain Indexing

-Key Features of HyperIndex for Multi-chain Indexing
+Key Features of Envio's HyperIndex for Multichain Indexing

 Unified Query Layer – Query indexed data across multiple chains with a single GraphQL API, providing a simple and unified data access point.